William-An/Adjustic/README.md

 ### MPU9250 Library Path Configuration

 We will be using the MPU9250 library provided by the company Invensense to configure the MPU9250 chip and the DMP as well as API to interface with the IMU.

-To do so, you will need to add the following path to the project include path configuration (`Project->Properties->C/C++ Build->Settings->GCC Compiler setting include`)
+To do so, make sure you have correctly import the project into your SystemWorkbench.
+The configuration file `.cproject` should automatically add the following include path.
+If not, you will need to add the following path to the project include path configuration (`Project->Properties->C/C++ Build->Settings->GCC Compiler setting include`)

     "${ProjDirPath}/MPU9250_Driver/driver/include"
     "${ProjDirPath}/MPU9250_Driver/driver/eMPL"